Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/01-genomics-with-R-&-bioconductor-I.md

 resize(ir, fix="center", width=1)
 ```

-Lets contruct an *Iranges* class object that contains all of the integer regions shown in the figure above (normally, these regions would be defined by your data, so you wouldn't need to do this step, but it is helpful to understand).
+Lets construct an IRanges class object that contains all of the integer regions shown in the figure above (normally, these regions would be defined by your data, so you wouldn't need to do this step).
 ```r
 ir <- IRanges(start = c(1,2,3,3,5,6,7,7,8,11),
               width = c(4,4,4,4,3,3,3,3,3,3))
 ir
 ```

-##### The GenomicRanges package
+#### The *GenomicRanges* package

-The *GenomicRanges* package extends the functionality introduced by IRanges to allow for analysis of genomic regions within the Bioconductor framework, and severs as a foundation for accessing and manipulating genomic regions for other BioConductor packages, some of which we will discuss (e.g. [*rtracklayer*](https://bioconductor.org/packages/release/bioc/html/rtracklayer.html), [*BSGenome*](https://bioconductor.org/packages/release/bioc/html/BSgenome.html), [*GenomicAlignments*](https://bioconductor.org/packages/release/bioc/html/GenomicAlignments.html)).
+The *GenomicRanges* package extends IRanges functionality to more explicitly facilitate analysis of genomic regions within the Bioconductor framework.
+GenomicRanges severs as a foundation for storing, querying, and manipulating genomic regions for other key Bioconductor packages. e.g. [*rtracklayer*](https://bioconductor.org/packages/release/bioc/html/rtracklayer.html), [*BSGenome*](https://bioconductor.org/packages/release/bioc/html/BSgenome.html), [*GenomicAlignments*](https://bioconductor.org/packages/release/bioc/html/GenomicAlignments.html)).

 <p align="center">
 <img src="../figures/granges-vs-iranges.png" title="xxxx" alt="context"